 Nothing dramatizes the collapse of the Cleveland gay bar scene than this list of nominees for best gay bar from 2010.
 Seven of 10 have closed (n.b.: Bounce reopened):

-No new gay bars have opened since 2010 that weren’t replacing an existing gay bar, so the failure of 7/10 isn’t a function of churn in the market.
+No new gay bars have opened between 2010 and 2015 that weren’t replacing an existing gay bar, so the failure of 7/10 isn’t a function of churn in the market.

 The times I was there I’d say half the crowd was straight, mostly white, and well-dressed.
 They didn’t feel excluded, even back then.
 I don’t know whether the new Twist has more Black folks in it, but Cleveland is 53% African American and mostly poor.
 As in gentrification, inclusion means People Like Us by race and class.

 So while some gays won’t mind the shift to inclusion, I wonder about the rest of us.

 One response to “The fate of rust belt gay bars”

 […] social networking apps like Grindr, and the rise in the social acceptance of gays and lesbians.
 Yet bars are closing fastest in the regional cities of Middle America where gentrification is a pipe dream, social acceptance is still elusive, and apps aren’t […]